Here is How to Franchise a Business

 Research the Market

-It is critical to research the market before franchising a business.
+It is critical to research the market before making the decision to franchise a company.
 Considerations include if there is widespread consumer demand for the business beyond its original location and if there's room for competitors.

 Prepare for a Mindset Change